-We have started preparing a new Local Plan to 2036.
-The new plan will replace the existing development plan documents, including the Core Strategy (2009), the Huntingdon West Area Action Plan (2011), the Local Plan (1995) and the Local Plan Alteration (2002).
+We have started preparing a new Local Plan to cover the period up to 2036.
+The new plan will replace the existing development plan documents, including the Core Strategy (2009), the Huntingdon West Area Action Plan (2011) and the saved policies of the Local Plan (1995) and the Local Plan Alteration (2002).

 The purpose of the plan is to set out: